 Macbook Pro / iPad

 At first I considered to take the iPad with me.
-Perfect to take several books inside a single device, I could take notes, I could edit photos right there, etc. But before I decided by that, for a month I only used the iPad to copy photos, to blog, etc. In fact, I can do all of them on an iPad, but it wasn’t the same as on a computer, and besides that, even the available space for backups was way more limited.
+Perfect to take several books inside a single device, I could take notes, I could edit photos right there, etc. But before I decided by that, for a month I only used the iPad to copy photos, to blog, etc. In fact, I can do all of them on an iPad, but it wasn’t the same as on a computer.
+Besides that, even the available space for backups was way more limited.

 I hesitated a lot in taking the Macbook Pro with me.
 Extra weight?
 Well, I did realize quite fast that it wouldn’t be a problem, I wouldn’t carry it with me often, only from the bus to the hostel and vice-versa.
 Therefore, the extra weight wasn’t even a problem to consider.
 Safety?
 Yep, same as the iPad, actually, considering that the iPad is smaller than the Macbook, that makes it even easier to steal… Available space in the hard drive?
 A lot!

-I ended up by taking the Macbook Pro with me, and the fact that it is already quite old and that I was already considering to replace it, the decision became obvious…, but…, what if someone stole it?
+I ended up by taking the Macbook Pro with me.
+The fact that it is already quite old and that I was already considering to replace it, the decision became obvious…, but…, what if someone steal it?
 Memory cards in one bag, backups on the Macbook Pro…, and I was still not happy with it…

 Cloud Backups (iCloud)